 Figure 3.
-(A) CsI(Tl) detector module (B) INERTS Survey meter coordinates.
-Images of the same are shown in Figure 5.
+(A) CsI(Tl) detector module (B) INERTS Survey meter

 The GPRS services by M/s Bharat Sanchar Nigam Limited was used for instrument connectivity with the server.
 The data generated by the instrument consisted of ambient Gamma Spectrum, dose rate (Hp(10)), date & time, GPS coordinates and number of GPS satellites accessed.